hashicorp/terraform-provider-awscc/docs/resources/memorydb_user.md

 Required:

 - `key` (String) The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws: or memorydb:.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with 'aws:'.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+Optional:

 - `value` (String) The value for the tag.
-You can specify a value that is 1 to 256 Unicode characters in length and cannot be prefixed with aws: or memorydb:.
+You can specify a value that is 0 to 256 Unicode characters in length.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## Import